2023 James Logan Martin Luther King Jr Invitational

 Kaffs: I tend to think that having a strong link to the topic is better and more persuasive.
 If you want to run a kaff that doesn’t have a link then it would be best to give me reason for why that is important.
 Especially for the theory of power it is important to me that you explain the warrants behind the claims that you make.

 Framework: You should definitely run it and I tend to think that whoever has a better articulation of their impacts tends to win the framework debate.
-I default that procedural fairness is an internal link to education but can be convinced otherwise.
-Giving examples when it comes to debating limits and grounds is especially key for me and for my emulation if the aff does explode limits.
+Giving examples when it comes to debating limits and grounds is especially key for me and for my evaluation if the aff does explode limits.
 You should spend time and flush out your arguments beyond light extensions of the 1nc.

 T: I tend to default to which interpretation creates better resolutional debates however can be convinced otherwise.
 An important note here is that a lot of teams should spend more time comparing impacts and giving me reasons why their model of debate is better than only focusing on standards.